youngboy/engine-docs/source/setup-node.md

 You can deploy and manage your Engine proxy anywhere Docker containers can be hosted.
 We run our own on Amazon's [EC2 Container Service](https://aws.amazon.com/ecs/).

-We recognize that almost every team using Engine has a slightly different deployment environment, and encourage you to [contact us](mailto: support@apollodata.com) with feedback or for help if you encounter problems running the Engine proxy.
+We recognize that almost every team using Engine has a different deployment environment.
+[Contact us](mailto: support@apollodata.com) with feedback or for help if you encounter problems running the Engine proxy!